CE-Programming/toolchain/CEdev/examples/library_examples/keypad/demo_2/readme.md

-# Demo 1
+# Demo 2

-This demo shows how to interpret multiple keypresses at the same time
+This demo waits for the enter, clear, or on key to be pressed using interrupts